slogan621/tscharts/routingslip/routingslipentry.md

    `station` station id.
    `returntoclinicstation` returntoclinicstation id.
    `nullrcs` if "true" return only entries with a NULL returntoclinicstation field.
 If "false" return only non-NULL entries.<br />
    `states` return entries matching the specified states.
-Comma-separated list consisting of one or more of the following states: "New", "Scheduled", "Checked In", "Checked Out", "Return", and "Removed"<br />
+Comma-separated list consisting of one or more of the following states: "New", "Scheduled", "Checked In", "Checked Out", "Return", "Removed", and "Deleted"<br />

 * **Data Params**